javivelasco/react-css-themr/README.md

 $ npm install --save react-css-themr
 ```

-**Note: Feedback and contributions on the docs are highly appreciated.
-Please open issues for comments of reach me.**
+**Note: Feedback and contributions on the docs are highly appreciated.**

 ## Why?